CookiePLMonster/CookiePLMonster.github.io/pages/mods.md

 ---
 layout: page
-title: Mods
+title: "Mods & Patches"
-subtitle: My modifications for various games.
+subtitle: My modifications and patches for various games.
 This page is in very early stages, will be expanded and made prettier soon.
 feature-img: assets/img/free_cookie_texture_by_designercow-d4zkzjg.jpg
 permalink: /mods/
 bootstrap: true